LonMcGregor/VivaldiMods/README.md

 # VivaldiMods
 Stuff for Vivaldi Browser, Bringing together various gists into a repo

+## IMPORTANT
+Vivaldi now has built-in support for CSS mods, so you can install them more easily.

+1. Turn on the option at `vivaldi://experiments`
+2. Select a folder in Settings > Appearance
+3. Drop all your css mods into that folder

 ## Installing Mods or Page Actions
 1. Find the file called `config.json`, with the following inside it:
 ```